-Form Builder Module:
+Form Builder Module Description:

 Form Builder is where all online forms are managed for the site.
 By default, the forms will not be displayed anywhere until added as a plugin on a specified page.
 Forms are used to send user input/data to an email address, a database, or both.
 Form submissions can also be encrypted before being sent using a digital email certificate that is specified in the Settings Module.
-Forms are comprised of sections, and sections are comprised of fields.

-Step-by-step: Adding a Form (Settings)
+Step-by-step: Adding a Form